Emergence of a fluctuation relation for heat in nonequilibrium Landauer processes: Discussion

-Admittedly, a real experiment does not have access to random unitary operations.
-However, much like burning Ethan Hunt's tape, securely erasing quantum information requires generating highly random operations that mimic sampling from the full space of operations, \emph{e.g.}, by using a t-design~\cite{Dankert2009}.
-In fact, many statistical properties of highly entangling quantum circuits are closely related to Haar-randomly sampling from the unitary group, meaning that our fluctuation relation will apply to realistic quantum technologies.
-Moreover, it will be increasingly important as these devices become larger and hotter, since the regimes in which the fluctuation relation arises are exactly those for which the GPM bound almost always provides the tightest bound on the heat generated (see Appendix~\ref{app:boundcomparison}).
+Admittedly, real experiments do not have access to random unitary operations, which are often dismissed as ``unphysical''.
+However, performing a number of interesting tasks efficiently, such as securely erasing quantum information, the decoupling protocol~\cite{Szehr2013,Dupuis2014}, device verification~\cite{Emerson2005,Knill2008} and thermalisation~\cite{Popescu2006,Goldstein2006,Hutter2012}, require operations that mimic sampling from the full space of operations.
+Indeed, complex physical phenomena are well-approximated by unitary $t$-designs, which agree with the first $t$ moments of the Haar distribution~\cite{Dankert2009,Nakata2017}; especially when there are few particles involved.
+Here, the concentration of physically relevant random unitary interactions is unlikely to be particularly small.
+However, our results show that even in these cases, a fluctuation relation arises exponentially quickly.
+This is somewhat surprising and warrants further study of LP in this microscopic regime, \emph{e.g.}, by relaxing our speed-of-convergence results through a concentration of measure argument over a $t$-design rather than the entire Haar distribution.
+Moreover, our work will become increasingly important as quantum devices become larger and hotter, since the regimes in which the fluctuation relation arises quickly are exactly those for which the GPM bound typically provides the tightest bound on the heat generated (see Appendix~\ref{app:boundcomparison}).

-In addition to its practical significance, our result is of foundational importance, as it can be interpreted as a version of the second law of thermodynamics for heat dissipation.
-The fact that the relation emerges so quickly as the system and reservoir dimensions grow suggests that similar results may hold for systems with constrained interactions.
-For such small collections of particles, the concentration of physically relevant processes with respect to the Haar measure is unlikely to be particularly small -- indeed, an extension of our work to consider restricted sets of operations is warranted.
+On the other hand, our work naturally opens the door to developing tighter bounds on the heat dissipated in a process by including physically motivated constraints within our framework: this might, \emph{e.g.}, restrict the operation space to thermal operations or those generated from Hamiltonians with local interactions~\cite{Goold2015,Lorenzo2015}.
+The fact that a randomly applied operation will generate heat calls further attention to our need to manage it when building quantum technologies of the future: \emph{How do we best approximate random operations to erase information with minimum heat expenditure?} \emph{How similar does the series of operations in a highly entangling quantum circuit look to a random Landauer process?} Such questions cannot go unanswered if we are to leap into a world run on quantum technologies.

-\textbf{Acknowledgements}.---We thank Lucas C{\'e}leri, John Goold and Arul Lakshminarayan for valuable discussions.
+\textbf{Acknowledgements.---}We thank Lucas C{\'e}leri, John Goold and Arul Lakshminarayan for valuable discussions and an anonymous referee for insightful feedback.
+P. T. is supported by the Australian Government RTP and J. L. William Scholarships.